Gastroenterologists

 Experience, Skills, and Personality Traits

-There is no way to obtain direct experience in high school, but it's a good idea to take as many health and science classes as possible and participate in science clubs.
+There is no way to obtain direct experience in high school, but its a good idea to take as many health and science classes as possible and participate in science clubs.
 During your medical training, you will gain experience by completing a three-year residency in internal medicine, and at least two years of training in a gastroenterology fellowship.

 Gastroenterologists must be able to communicate effectively with other health care professionals and with patients.
 This includes being a keen listener.
 A large part of successful treatment is accurate diagnosis, which requires carefully taken patient histories, a detail oriented personality, and close analysis of symptoms.
 Gastroenterologists must also be able to work with all types of people, and have a deep sense of caring and compassion.
 Gastroenterologists who operate their own practice must have business and financial management skills and the ability to properly supervise other physicians.